Error estimates for a tree structure algorithm solving finite horizon control problems: Error estimate for TSA with Euler discretization

 Using \eqref{euler2}, we can write

 Finally we get

 Noting that $C_2^n=(1+L_f\Delta t)^n \le e^{t_nL_f}$, we obtain the desired result with the constant $\widetilde{C}(T)$ equal to

-\end{proof} Let us recall some properties for the scheme \eqref{HJBt3} which will be useful later since the reverse inequality in \eqref{1est} needs the assumption of semiconcavity for the numerical approximation $V$.
-We refer to \cite{CS04} for a detailed discussion of the importance of semiconcavity in control problems. \begin{proposition} Let us suppose that the functions $L$ and $g$ are both Lipschitz-continuous and semiconcave.
-Furthermore, let us consider the function $f(x,u,t)$ as a Lipschitz-continuous function in time and space uniformly in $u$ such that it verifies \eqref{Cf}.
+Let us recall some properties for the scheme \eqref{HJBt3} which will be useful later since the reverse inequality in \eqref{1est} needs the assumption of semiconcavity for the numerical approximation $V$.
+We refer to \cite{CS04} for a detailed discussion on the importance of the semiconcavity in control problems. \begin{proposition} Let us suppose that the functions $L$ and $g$ are both Lipschitz-continuous and satisfy the semiconcavity assumptions \eqref{L_con} and \eqref{g_con}.
+Furthermore, let us consider the function $f(x,u,t)$ as a Lipschitz-continuous function in time and space uniformly in $u$ such that it satisfies \eqref{Cf}.
 Then the numerical solution $V$ is semiconcave:

-\end{proposition} \begin{proof} Given $x,z \in \mathbb{R}^n$ and $t,\tau \in [0,T]$ such that $t+ \tau \in [t_k,t_{k+1})$, $t \in [t_0,t_1)$ and $t-\tau \in [t_{-k-1},t_{-k})$, we need to prove \eqref{FV:con}.
+\end{proposition} {\em Proof.} Given $x,z \in \mathbb{R}^n$ and $t,\tau \in [0,T]$ such that $t+ \tau \in [t_k,t_{k+1})$, $t \in [t_0,t_1)$ and $t-\tau \in [t_{-k-1},t_{-k})$, we need to prove \eqref{FV:con}.
 By the definition of value function, we can write

 We can estimate the first term on the right hand side as follows

 Without loss of generality, we will consider $\lambda=0$.
 Given $u \in \mathcal{U}^{\Delta}$ and denoted by $L(y,u,t_n) = L^n(y)$, we have that the remaining right hand side is equal to